dnvriend/sbt-sam/README.md

 [success] Total time: 1 s, completed Dec 25, 2017 7:20:17 PM
 ```

+## Stage Configuration
+sbt-sam can be configured to be used when deploying applications by means of Jenkins. sbt-sam looks at environment variables
+for configuration.
+The most important one is the environment variable `SAM_STAGE`, when if set, overrules the `samStage` setting
+in build.sbt.
+When Jenkins sets the `SAM_STAGE` variable to 'test', then the stage will be test and the naming of the components
+will become scoped with 'test'.
+The `SAM_STAGE` variable content has no special meaning for sbt-sam, other than grouping components
+together.

 ## AWS Configuration
 The standard resolution for AWS credentials is: